liana-p/narrat-engine/docs/guides/building-and-exporting.md

 ```

 ::: tip
-&#x20;This will generate a built version of your game as a website in the `build/` folder
+This will generate a built version of your game as a website in the `build/` folder
 :::

 ## Building your game as an app

-The narrat template is already setup to use [electron](https://www.electronjs.org) to easily build a desktop application out of your game.
+The narrat template game is setup to use [electron](https://www.electronjs.org) to easily build a desktop application out of your game.

 #### Requirements